buildforfun/buildforfun.github.io/_posts/world_history/2025-1-3-startup.md

 learning from everything you do and meeting as many people as possible.

-Be A DOER!!!
-Don't just sit around and talk.
-Build things.

-Ask for what you want.

-Be more aggressive.

 Each crisis get's less scary as you go through it.

 create value for people over a long period of time.
 This is going to take time.